anz-f5/web-application-and-api-protection/README.md

-# Web Application and API Protection (WAAP) on F5 Distributed Clouds (F5XC)
+# How to use Web Application and API Protection service on the F5 Distributed Cloud

 ## Overview
+The F5 Distributed Cloud ( F5XC, https://www.f5.com/cloud ) provides a list of SaaS services.
+This repo focuses on the Web Application and API protection (WAAP) service.

+WAAP essentially provides L7 based firewall protection for web and API traffic.

-This repo aims to demonstrate how to use SaaS based WAAP via the F5XC platform.
+This repo contains sample automation code to build a WAAP on F5XC to protect a backend web application.

+## Solution
-The F5XC has its own set of Terraform providers ( https://docs.cloud.f5.com/docs/how-to/volterra-automation-tools/terraform ).
+The F5XC comes with a Terraform provider ( https://registry.terraform.io/providers/volterraedge/volterra/latest ).

-This repo uses the provider to create the followings,
+This repo uses the provider to build the WAAP, and creates the following components in that process,

  - a HTTP load balancer
  - an origin pool